 This easy chocolate dip is perfect for fruit.
 It’s delicious, easy, HEALTHY and it only takes a couple minutes and a few ingredients to make.
-So if you’re looking for a perfect Valentine’s Day treat that isn’t too bad for you but is still decadent, you’ve found it!

-I love cinnamon and chocolate together!
+There’s cinnamon in there too.
 Oh, and there’s an optional pinch of cayenne to give this chocolate fruit dip a little something extra.
 Both these ingredients go so well with chocolate.

 I swear, it’s the easiest and tastiest thing I make when friends visit.
 Just mix and serve.
 Even I don’t mind doing that!